andrewharmellaw/andrewharmellaw.github.com/_posts/2021-03-15-the-experience-of-development-the-fine-balance.md

 Finally we can doubt what we are experiencing, and act as if it's not happening.
 This can directly lead to us being blind to things, not seeing them when they are there, because to “see” is to understand, even in a most basic way.

-How frequently this mis-match occurs is clearly important.
+{% newthought "How frequently this mis-match occurs" %} is clearly important.
 But what strikes me as more worthy of investigation is how different people, at different times, and in different contexts experience, and consequently (re)act / respond, both intellectually and emotionally to all these outcomes, both predicted, and surprising.
 It also seems significant to look into instances when the distinction between one possible coping strategy and another is unclear, or when it is _too clear_.

 I intend to go into this in future posts, but for now I will stop here and leave you to ponder your experiences in this area.
 Does my formulation make sense?
 Is it gibberish?
 I know for one that it represents at most one half of the experience of development.
 The other half?
 That is the subject of the next post, the experience itself of mentally constructing our cloud-castles.